boostercloud/booster/docs/README.md

 ### 2. Events

 Events are **immutable facts** within your application's domain.
-They are the cornerstone in Booster because of its event-driven and event-sourced nature.
-Booster events are TypeScript classes decorated with `@Event `:
+They are the cornerstone of Booster because of its event-driven and event-sourced nature.
+Booster events are TypeScript classes decorated with `@Event`:

 ```typescript
 @Event